JrVerbiest/jrverbiest.github.io/README.md

   - Project 1: Supervised Learning.
 Finding Donors for CharityML

     CharityML is a fictitious charity organization that provides financial support for people learning machine learning.
-In an effort to improve donor outreach effectiveness, an algorithm is build that best identifies potential donors.
+To improve donor outreach effectiveness, an algorithm is built that best identifies potential donors.
 The goal will be to evaluate and optimize several different supervised learners to determine which algorithm will provide the highest donation yield.

     [Link to Project](https://github.com/JrVerbiest/Udacity_Data_Scientist_Nanodegree)

   - Project 2: Deep Learning.
 Create an Image Classifier

-    In this project, an image classification application is implement using a deep learning model on a dataset of images and the trained model is used to classify new images.
+    In this project, an image classification application is implemented using a deep learning model on a dataset of images and the trained model is used to classify new images.
 First, develop code in a Jupyter notebook using PyTorch, second convert it into a python application that you will run from the command line of your system.

     This project is the same as the final AI Programming with Python Nanodegree project.